Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 **Mar 16, 2024**

-How do U think I'm supposed to react when someone explicitly mentions how they feel attracted to married women who are also your mentors and dip on plans with u bc of chasing after females.
+How do U think I'm supposed to react when someone explicitly mentions how they feel attracted to married women who are also your mentors and dip on plans with u bc of chasing after females?
 And then when you invite them to TFNs he always sits in the way back and never stays for the whole thing like what's up with that.
 People in our church are not monsters and you're not gonna get stabbed.
 Sometimes you need to be a man.
 U see the pattern with this guy?
-It's his life but it isn't something I approve of.
+These are his decisions, but I don't necessarily approve of all of them.

 I mean, I don't really care if the freshmen think I'm weird bc first of all they don't know all of my history and secondly I'm not trying to impress them.

 University Challenge Quiz show is almost 100% like Quiz bowl it might be my new favorite thing to watch.
 Can't believe some team didn't get Faraday within the first clue when they mentioned a constant used to describe the charge of 1 mol of electrons.

-Shamrock shake and Leprechaun Lemonade woohoo!
+Shamrock shake ☘️ and Leprechaun Lemonade woohoo!

 Lots of ping pong today and also some more bereleezy RE8 and Pongfinity on Youtube.
 Also washed white towel and knocked out three problems for M171A final hw